agency-quill/agency/documentation/web/dynamic-paper-mod.md

 ```

 ## Dynamic Price Code
 The code that makes these offers work is the `GetSkuPrice()` function written by SDS.
 Placing it in your code inserts the price of any item on the site in raw text form.
-To use it, send the function an array of two values: effort number and item, or find, number.
+To use it, send the function an array of two values: effort number and item/find number.
 The example below pulls the price for a case of [Quill Brand Copy Paper](https://www.quill.com/quill-brand-copy-paper-8-1-2-x-11-92-bright-20-lb-10-reams-500-sheets-720222/cbs/200885.html?Effort_Code=499&Find_Number=720222CT) (item 720222CT) for effort 499.
 If the effort hasn't been built or has expired, the script substitutes effort 901.
 This script is server-based and runs before the page loads. _The space after `<$=` and before `$>` are necessary for the script to function._

 ##### Example
 ```javascript